senyosimpson/blog/blog/content/posts/data-replication.md

 ### Consistent prefix reads

 A class of errors can be attributed to violating causality.
 In this scenario, Kojo and Kwaku are chatting.
 Another user, Abele is observing the conversation.
 Kojo asks Kwaku, "How are you doing?".
 Kwaku replies to Kojo saying, "I'm good".
 So we have two writes that need to occur.
 In our database design, there is a leader and follower for Kojo and a separate leader and follower for Kwaku.
 Since Abele is just reading, his reads come from the respective followers.
 When Kojo sends his message, it is processed by the leader but the replication lag is longer than normal.
-Kwaku replies and his message is processed by his leader and is immediately replicated by the replica.
+Kwaku replies and his message is processed by his leader and is immediately processed by the replica.
 When Abele reads, he gets Kwaku's reply first and then later gets Kojo's initial question.
 The causal link between the messages is now broken.

 {{< figure src="/images/data-replication/consistent-prefix.png" >}}